-G-15 Riding in the pits is allowed only by registered riders or their registered mechanics.
+G-15 Riding in the pits is allowed only by registered riders or their registered mechanics to and from their motos and only in designated areas.
 The following rules must be obeyed.
 All competition motorcycles must be in first gear and ridden only at walking speed from your pit area to the track and back for participation in your moto or practice.
 Only one rider per competition bike is allowed.
 Riders or mechanics must have their helmets securely attached.
-Pit riding is allowed only in designated areas at each track.
 The penalty for violation of this rule shall be loss of pit riding privileges.
 The second offense will be a loss of points, scoring and contingency, 3rd violation immediate suspension by the NESC.
 Note that it is the responsibility of the promoters to restrict traffic through the general spectator areas as well as the pits

 G-15a Handicapped spectators must obtain a special pass from each track in order to ride in designated areas with their pit vehicles.

 G-16 Riding in the starting-line area is prohibited.
 Penalty is a backwards start.

 G-17 In the event of starting-gate malfunctions, the Promoting Referee shall assign a flagman to “flag-start” all events, except Championship classes.
 When it is necessary to assign a flagman for the Championship classes it shall be done by the assigned NESC official.

 G-18 The NESC Competition Committee and/or designated officials are empowered to make and enforce regulations necessary to cover special, unusual conditions, and/or emergencies.
 Rule updates published in the NESC newsletter or web site may override the rules in the NESC rule-book.